caracal-pipeline/caracal-docs/sphinx/manual/intro/index.rst

 cross-calibration worker can calibrate delays, bandpass, gains and flux scale).

 In practice, users tell Caracal what to do – and how to do it – via a YAML configuration file.
-The configuration file has one section for each run of a worker.
+The configuration file has one section for each run of a worker (some workers, e.g., the flagging one, might need to be run multiple times).
 By editing the configuration file users control the workers' options, deciding which tasks to run and with what settings.
 A detailed explanation of the configuration file syntax is given in the :ref:`configfile` section of this manual.